 We expect that the future home of the College of Engineering and Applied Sciences will be located in the Schuyler Building on the downtown campus, as we continue to identify and develop new programs.

 Kim L. Boyer Named Interim Dean of College of Engineering and Applied Sciences

 We are honored to welcome to the University Kim L. Boyer, professor and chair of the new Department of Computer Engineering, effective July 1, 2015.
-Kim will also serve as interim dean of the College of Engineering and Applied Sciences until a national search secures a permanent dean.
+Dr. Boyer will also serve as interim dean of the College of Engineering and Applied Sciences until a national search secures a permanent dean.

 Dr. Boyer joins UAlbany from Rensselaer Polytechnic Institute where he served as the department head of the Electrical, Computer and Systems Engineering Department for seven years following 22 years on the faculty of The Ohio State University.
 He is Past President of the International Association for Pattern Recognition (IAPR) and is a Fellow of both IAPR and IEEE.
 He spent 2006-07 as a Jefferson Science Fellow at the US Department of State where he served as Senior Science Advisor to the Bureau of Western Hemisphere Affairs.
 He received his Ph.D. in Electrical Engineering from Purdue University in 1986, and also received Bachelor’s and Master’s degrees in Electrical Engineering from Purdue.
 He has industrial experience at Bell Laboratories and Comsat Laboratories, and has been a Visiting Professor at the University of Bern, Switzerland, and a Visiting Scholar at the Federal University of Parana, Brazil and the University of Chile.